Vulture funds smell blood from Spanish bank woes

 Fortress Investment Group, Oak Hill, Corsair Capital, TPG, and Apollo are among many other firms looking at Spain’s banking sector, bankers said, with U.S. investment banks also in the mix.

-The notion that private equity firms could ride to the rescue of Spain’s banks during a three-year wave of consolidation among ailing cajas has remained just a tantalizing prospect.
+The notion that private equity firms could ride to the rescue of Spain’s banks during a three-year wave of consolidation among ailing cajas has remained just a tantalising prospect.

 Only financial specialists like J.C.
 Flowers showed any real interest in propping up the cajas with injections of equity capital, but no deals were ever clinched.